ajithcnambiar/boundedparallelism/README.md

 # boundedparallelism
 This code is intended to demonstrate bounded parallelism for operations to be performed concurrently in batches.
-In real world, this pattern can be applied in applications that perform large number of http requests and number of connections got to be constant.
+A real world usage for this pattern can be in applications that perform large number of http requests and number of connections got to be constant.

 ## Pre-requisites